litedefi/staking-contracts/README.md

-# Metronotes Staking-contracts
+# LiteDeFi Staking-contracts

 ## Description

-Staking OKS is a fairly complicated process with numerous strategies to optimise yield and reduce risk.
+Staking LDF is a fairly complicated process with numerous strategies to optimise yield and reduce risk.

-The effort and skill required to optimally stake OKS presents an opportunity for staking pools managed by community members with fee structures based on performance.
+The effort and skill required to optimally stake LDF presents an opportunity for staking pools managed by community members with fee structures based on performance.
 This is a fully decentralized non-custodial staking pool were all fund movements will be defined through smart contracts logic.

-Users not familliar with OKS ecosystem will have to stake their OKS in one of the deployed pools and the mangers will handle the strategies to optimize the yields.
+Users not familliar with LDF ecosystem will have to stake their LDF in one of the deployed pools and the mangers will handle the strategies to optimize the yields.

-The pool participants will deposit OKS and receive a pool tokens equivalent to their stake share, after a specific period of time the users will be able to withdrawal their OKS + staking reward by burning the previously minted pool tokens.
+The pool participants will deposit LDF and receive a pool tokens equivalent to their stake share, after a specific period of time the users will be able to withdrawal their OKS + staking reward by burning the previously minted pool tokens.

 The pool managers will be able to

-- Mint/ burn with pooled OKS
+- Mint/ burn with pooled LDF
 - Collect & distribute fees
 - Deposit to AMM pools
 - Call exchange